 The key to buying a functional backpack, no matter what the size, is accessibility.
 Look for a bag that has side zippers or can unzip all the way, so that you can access the entire main pocket.
 You will inevitably have to pull EVERYTHING out in order to find what you need if you bag can only be accessed from the top.

-- Large Backpack: Long term stays (teaching abroad for example) with plans to travel after/Backpacking trips
+Large Backpack: Long term stays (teaching abroad for example) with plans to travel after/hiking trips